 Parker Scheer is a Proven Leader in representing Massachusetts Pedestrians Injured in Car Accidents

-While most automobile-related accidents involve collisions between two or more vehicles, a significant number of accidents involve pedestrians struck by motor vehicles while crossing roadways or even walking along public sidewalks.
-In 2010, pedestrians accounted for 13% of all traffic related deaths according to the National Highway Traffic Safety Administration.
+As car accident lawyers, we know that while most automobile-related accidents involve collisions between two or more vehicles, a significant number of accidents involve pedestrians struck by motor vehicles while crossing roadways or even walking along public sidewalks.
+In 2010, pedestrians accounted for 13% of all traffic-related deaths according to the National Highway Traffic Safety Administration.
 That same year, over 70,000 pedestrians were injured in car accidents.
 The groups who are at greatest risk of being involved in a pedestrian car accident are the elderly and children.
 Children under the age of 15 accounted for 39% of injured pedestrians in 2010, and 8% of the fatalities.

 These types of accidents are usually the result of either the driver’s negligence, or pedestrians not paying attention to their surroundings, as is often the case with children.
 Pedestrian victims who suffer serious injuries in Massachusetts frequently fail to consider the insurance coverage available to them through their own motor vehicle insurance policies, even where the pedestrian’s motor vehicle was not involved in the accident.